fgouget/typos/Readme.txt

    files to ignore.
 Both types of files are identified using Perl regular expressions which makes it possible to match across directories.

- * By default typos automatically skips the files listed .cvsignore and .gitignore files on the account that there's no point checking for typos in generated files.
+ * By default typos automatically skips the files listed in .cvsignore and .gitignore files on account that there's no point checking for typos in generated files.

  * Typos too are detected using Perl regular expressions which is pretty flexible.